Netrum Achieves Self Reported Market Cap of $50.88 Million (NTR)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Netrum’s total supply is 2,577,890 coins and its circulating supply is 2,139,819 coins.
+Netrum’s official website is netrum.io.
 Netrum’s official Twitter account is @netrumcoin.
-Netrum’s official website is netrum.io.

-It is usually not possible to purchase alternative cryptocurrencies such as Netrum directly using US dollars.
-Investors seeking to trade Netrum should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+It is usually not possible to purchase alternative cryptocurrencies such as Netrum directly using U.S. dollars.
+Investors seeking to acquire Netrum should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Netrum using one of the exchanges listed above.

 Receive News & Updates for Netrum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Netrum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.